Outperforming the market portfolio with a given probability: The model. The model

 and define

-Thanks to \asmref{as:fassp}, we have that $V(T,x,1) = \mathbb{E}[Z(T)g(X(T))]$; see e.g. \cite[Section 10]{FK08a}.
-Note that if $g$ has linear growth, then \eqref{eq:asmong} is satisfied since the process $ZX$ is a positive supermartingale.
+Thanks to Assumption \ref{asfassp}, we have that $V(T,x,1) = \mathbb{E}[Z(T)g(X(T))]$; see, for example,~\cite{FK08a}, Section 10.
+Note that if $g$ has linear growth, then~(\ref{eqasmong}) is satisfied since the process $ZX$ is a positive supermartingale.

-\subsection{A Digression: What does the existence of a local martingale deflator entail?}
+\subsection{\texorpdfstring{A digression: What does the existence of a local martingale deflator entail\textup{?}}{A digression: What does the existence of a local martingale deflator entail}}

-Although, we do not assume the existence of equivalent local martingale measures, we assume the existence of a local martingale deflator.
-This is equivalent to the \emph{No-Unbounded-Profit-with-Bounded-Risk} (NUPBR) condition; see \cite[Theorem 4.12]{Karatzas-Kardaras}.
-NUPBR is defined as follows: A sequence $(\pi^n)$ of admissible portfolios is said to generate a UPBR if $\lim_{m \to \infty} \sup_{n}\mathbb{P}[Y^{1,\pi^n}(T)>m]>0$.
-If no such sequence exists, then we say that NUPBR holds; see \cite[Proposition 4.2]{Karatzas-Kardaras}.
-In fact, the so-called \emph{No-Free-Lunch-with-Vanishing-Risk} (NFLVR) is equivalent to NUPBR plus the classical \emph{no-arbitrage} assumption.
-Thus, in our setting (since we assumed the existence of local martingale deflators), although arbitrages exist they remain on the level of ``cheap thrills", which was coined by \cite{lw2000}.
-(Note that the results of Karatzas and Kardaras \cite{Karatzas-Kardaras} also imply that one does not need NFLVR for the portfolio optimization problem of an individual to be well-defined.
+Although we do not assume the existence of equivalent local martingale measures, we assume the existence of a local martingale deflator.
+This is equivalent to the \textit{No Unbounded Profit with Bounded Risk} (NUPBR) condition; see~\cite{Karatzas-Kardaras}, Theorem~4.12.
+NUPBR is defined as follows: a sequence $(\pi^n)$ of admissible portfolios is said to generate a UPBR if $\lim_{m \to\infty} \sup_{n}\mathbb{P}[Y^{1,\pi^n}(T)>m]>0$.
+If no such sequence exists, then we say that NUPBR holds; see \cite{Karatzas-Kardaras}, Proposition 4.2.
+In fact, the so-called \textit{No Free Lunch with Vanishing Risk} (NFLVR) is equivalent to NUPBR plus the classical \textit{no-arbitrage} assumption.
+Thus, in our setting (since we assumed the existence of local martingale deflators) although arbitrages exist they remain on the level of ``cheap thrills,'' which was coined by~\cite{lw2000}.
+(Note that the results of Karatzas and Kardaras~\cite{Karatzas-Kardaras} also imply that one does not need NFLVR for the portfolio optimization problem of an individual to be well defined.
 One merely needs the NUPBR condition to hold.)
 The failure of no-arbitrage means that the money market is not an optimal investment and is dominated by other investments.
 It follows that a short position in the money market and long position in the dominating assets leads one to arbitrage.
-However, one can not scale the arbitrage and make an arbitrary profit because of the admissibility constraint, which requires the wealth to be positive.
+However, one cannot scale the arbitrage and make an arbitrary profit because of the admissibility constraint, which requires the wealth to be positive.
 This is what is contained in NUPBR, which holds in our setting.
-Also, see \cite{kFTAP}, where these issues are further discussed.
+Also, see~\cite{kFTAP}, where these issues are further discussed.